-Items that are soiled with blood or body fluids (bandages, gauze, etc.) must be placed in a sealed plastic bag (spill kit bag) and disposed of in the trash away from children.
+Items that are soiled with blood or body fluids (bandages, gauze, etc.) must be placed in a sealed plastic bag and disposed of in the trash away from children.
 All wastebaskets used to dispose of potentially infectious body fluids must be lined with a plastic liner and disposed of daily.
-Blood or body fluid soaked clothing belonging to a child shall be placed in a leak-proof bag and sent home to the parent.
+Blood or body fluid soaked clothing belonging to a child shall be placed in a leak-proof bag and sent home.